fedrq - Man Page

 Which package manager backend to use.
 By default, fedrq uses dnf and falls back to libdnf5.
 Set -B / --backend to make an explicit choice.
 If you explicitly choose a backend whose dependencies are not met on your system, fedrq will not fallback to another one.

 Whether to load filelists.
 By default, filelists are only loaded when using the files formatter (i.e. -F files or -F json:files).
-This only applies when using the libdnf5 backend, which doesn't load filelists by default to save memory and bandwidth. dnf4 always loads filelists.
+This only applies when using the libdnf5 backend or newer versions of dnf4, which do not load filelists by default to save memory and bandwidth. dnf < 4.19.0 always loads filelists.

 whatrequires, whatrecommends, whatsuggests